Karem the Possession: Plot

 That night Laura is possessed by Karem, who manipulates her actions to make her kill Clarissa when she smothers her with a pillow at the hospital.
 Due to Laura being free of the possession as soon as Clarissa dies, Laura is arrested for the murder of the teacher.
-Hearing his sister was arrested, Karem reproaches Naro for the consequences of her actions and tries to cut ties with him, but he refuses and takes over her and his brother Eduardo's bodies.
+Hearing his sister was arrested, Karem reproaches Naro for the consequences of her actions and tries to cut ties with him, but he refuses and takes over her and her brother Eduardo's bodies.
 On his way to the manor, both Abraham and Mariana are approached by Miguel who offers their help with Karem.
 Inside the manor, they witness supernatural phenomena like poltergeists, and Naro himself manifests as a boy carbonized.
 Mariana reaches out to Karem in her room where the girl fully controlled by Naro kill her mother.
 Eventually, a Cardinal with other priests arrives at the manor for helping the family.
 A possessed Eduardo attacks them with demonic powers while the cardinal tries to exorcism Naro out of his body which causes the boy's death when the demon tears off his arms in front of an impotent Abraham.
 Naro then takes control over both Mariana and Abraham to force them to attack the priest and Miguel which causes the death of the last two as the cardinal exorcism out Naro from Mariana's corpse.
 With just the cardinal left alive in the manor, Karem attacks him as he performs an exorcism for saving her and stabs her in the stomach during the ritual.
-The church covers the incident with the Briseño, takes Karem into custody, and locks away Karem's diary inside a vault.
+The church covers the incident with the Briseño, takes Karem into custody, and locks away her diary inside a vault.
 Sometime later, Laura is contacted in her cell by Naro as she smiles reading his message.

 In a mid-credits scene Karem is taken by a nun to a room where she is lobotomized, presumably to prevent her from being used by Naro and her psych abilities again.

+At the end of the credits, what appears to be the last photograph of the real Briseño family appears.
+It's accompanied by a Latin phrase that the real Karem supposedly used to say when she was possessed: "Quia non refert quid vis ut nunc. nonne tu es hinc.
+Hinc illum sicut me", which means "Because it doesn't matter what you want now.
+Aren't you from here?
+That's why he likes me".